-Matt Whall, who helped coach the Seminole men’s and women’s teams into their respective NCAA Tournaments during the 2017-18 season, is in his second season as an assistant coach at Florida State.
-During his first season in Tallahassee, he helped both the Seminole men and women earn their school-record 13th consecutive NCAA Regional Championship births.
+Whall has helped coach the Seminole men’s and women’s teams into their respective NCAA Tournaments during 2018 and 2019 seasons.
+During his second season in Tallahassee, he helped both the Seminole men and women earn their school-record 14th consecutive NCAA Regional Championship berths.

-During his first season at Florida State, Whall helped the Seminole women to five top-five team finishes – including second place finishes in the ACC and NCAA Regional Championships and helped coach two All-Americans – Morgan Metraux and Amanda Doherty.
-He helped the Seminole men to two team championships (the Mobile Sports Authority Intercollegiate and the Seminole Intercollegiate) and to a sixth place finish in the NCAA Oklahoma Regional Championship and coached All-American and ACC Freshman of the Year John Pak.
+During his first season at Florida State, Whall helped the Seminole women to five top-five team finishes – including second place finishes in the ACC and NCAA Regional Championships and helped coach two All-Americans – Morgane Metraux and Amanda Doherty.
+He helped the Seminole men to two team championships (the Mobile Sports Authority Intercollegiate and the Seminole Intercollegiate) and to a sixth place finish in the NCAA Oklahoma Regional Championship.
+He has also helped coach two-time All-American, 2019 ACC Player of the Year runner-up and 2018 ACC Freshman of the Year John Pak.

 Whall began his collegiate coaching career at Texas Tech where he helped the Lady Raiders to two appearances in the NCAA Championships in his three seasons in Lubbock.
 During his tenure at Texas Tech, the Lady Raiders advanced to the NCAA Regional Championships three times and made two trips to the National Championship Finals (2015 and 2017).
 The Lady Raiders advanced to the match play portion of the 2015 NCAA Finals for the first time in school history.